Guided Meta-Policy Search: Experimental Evaluation

-For learning from demonstrations, (2) does using imitation learning in the outer loop of optimization enable us to overcome challenges in exploration, and learn from sparse rewards?
-(3) using GMPS, can we effectively meta-learn vision-based policies that can quickly adapt to new tasks?
+We evaluate GMPS separately as a meta-reinforcement algorithm, and for learning fast RL procedures from multi-task demonstration data.
+We consider the following questions: As a meta-RL algorithm, (1) can GMPS meta-learn more efficiently than prior meta-RL methods?
+For learning from demonstrations, (2) does using imitation learning in the outer loop of optimization enable us to overcome challenges in exploration, and learn from sparse rewards?, and further (3) can we effectively meta-learn CNN policies that can quickly adapt to vision-based tasks?